 Feel free to ask any questions as I’m happy to help.
 Okay, I have to ask…which one is your favorite?
 The white or the gray?

-Do pin and share this clothespin sheep ornament tutorial to save for future use.
+Additionally, pin and share this clothespin sheep ornament tutorial to save for future use.
 Not only is it my desire to inspire you, but also inspiring others.
 It’s what I’m all about.